Meme1079/PsychWiki/PsychWiki_Source/Tweens & Timers Functions.md

 This will change the angle value of the note with a tween.

 ### noteTweenAlpha(tag:String, note:Int, value:Dynamic, duration:Float, ease:String)
-This will change the alpha or opacity value of the note with a tween.
+This will change the alpha or opacity value of the note with a tween, Goes form `0` to `1`.

 ### noteTweenDirection(tag:String, note:Int, value:Dynamic, duration:Float, ease:String)
 This will change the direction value of the note that will be coming to the note strum with a tween.